collapsed-stacks/firearms/questions/977/appropriate-handgun-ammunition-for-snake-defense.md

 - posted by: [Mashashin](https://stackexchange.com/users/-1/212-mashashin) on 2012-01-27
 - score: 4

-<p>You can get a shot shell in just about any regular caliber even for the .40 it seems you may already have. personally I carry a .22 derringer loaded with shot shell and seems to have worked well the 2 times I have used it.</p>
+You can get a shot shell in just about any regular caliber even for the .40 it seems you may already have. personally I carry a .22 derringer loaded with shot shell and seems to have worked well the 2 times I have used it.

 ## Answer 982